Data Science on a Chromebook: How to run Jupyter, Python, & R locally in ChromeOS

 While it turns out you can do data science on a Chromebook, the question remains as to whether you should.
 I bought my Pixelbook hoping it would be a professional-grade device with superb reliability.
 Unfortunately, I’ve had many issues with bluetooth peripherals, external monitors, and WiFi connectivity.
 I’ve had to powerwash my Pixelbook twice in the last 6 months due to hardware issues.
 Indeed, the fact that I’ve had to setup my conda environment so many times is a reason I wanted to write this post in the first place!

-If you are a diligent about backing everything up, you never have anything to worry about (except lost time); but given how much of a pain it is to restore my entire development workflow everytime I have to powerwash, if I were to buy a new computer for the purposes of doing data science today, it would probably be a Macbook.
+If you are a diligent about backing everything up, you never have anything to worry about (except lost time); but given how much of a pain it is to restore my entire development workflow everytime I have to powerwash, if I were to buy a new computer for the purposes of doing data science, it would probably wouldn’t be a Chromebook.

 1. Enable Linux Apps